 Planetizen is a community of planning intelligence.

 Planetizen has been leading the city and regional planning discourse for more than two decades, offering intrepid thinkers an opportunity to write and publish for an established platform with a large, passionate audience.
-While the opportunity is unpaid, we know there are tremendous benefits to adding your voice to the Planetizen community.
+While the opportunity is unpaid, there are tremendous benefits to adding your voice to the Planetizen community, including earning AICP CM credits for writing published articles and complimentary access to the Planetizen Courses platform (where you can earn even more CM credits).
+By writing for Planetizen, you’ll earn an influential position in the evolving planning media landscape.
+Over the years, writers and leaders like Brent Toderian, Ann Forsyth, Joan Fitzgerald, Shane Phillips, Edward Poteat, Reuben Duerte, and Jennifer Evans-Cowley have blogged for Planetizen, among many others.

 Planetizen is designed to host opinions and commentary from authors, scholars, and professionals in the fields of urban planning, design, development, and any of the numerous other fields that intersect with the world of planning.
 Planetizen cuts across political and disciplinary boundaries while expanding, informing, and empowering the community of people working to improve the built environment.